 Olly is from Thornbury, just outside Bristol.
 He has spent most of his working life in the tourism industry.
 He strives to make all guests feel comfortable and welcome.
 Olly likes being outdoors especially when doing something adventurous.
 He especially loves to ski.
 Olly has a good sense of humour and an easy-going attitude.
 He feels this management role is an exciting new opportunity.

-Despite being just ten, grandson Finlay is also part of the business and loves helping.
+Despite being just twelve, grandson Finlay is also part of the business and loves helping.
 He was only seven when he was training his father on filling the juice jug – ‘Not so full, dad – the guests always spill it!’.
 When he is not helping out, he is very busy with school (he loves Maths) and sport (rugby is his main focus at the moment).
 He also plays the trombone.
 When he grows up he would like to split his time between running the business and being an international rugby player!!

 Originally from Poland, Maddy has lived in Bath with her partner for the last two years.
 Before working for us she had never been employed before.
 You will recognise her instantly – she is always smiling and has lots of energy.
 Maddy thrives on being busy and loves to cook and dance.
 She is really keen to improve her English, so do stop her for a chat.